OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

 *The deployment logs.*

-The log message `Performing JSON variable replacement on 'C:\Octopus\Work\20190902230557-24738-504\RandomQuotes\appsettings.json'` shows that Octopus has successfully process the `appsettings.json` file and injected the values we wanted to override.
+The log message `Performing JSON variable replacement on 'C:\Octopus\Work\20190902230557-24738-504\RandomQuotes\appsettings.json'` shows that Octopus has successfully processed the `appsettings.json` file and injected the values we wanted to override.

 The Beanstalk application package was uploaded to S3.